MicrosoftDocs/azure-devops-docs/docs/boards/work-items/about-work-items.md

 ::: moniker range=">= azure-devops-2019"

 Use work items to track anything you need to track.
 Each work item represents an object stored in the work item data store.
 Each work item is based on a work item type.
 And work item types have a unique identifier within an organization or project collection.
-The available work item types depend on the [process you used when your project was created](guidance/choose-process.md) (Agile, Basic, Scrum, or CMMI).
+The available work item types depend on the [process you used when creating your project](guidance/choose-process.md) (Agile, Basic, Scrum, or CMMI).

 ::: moniker-end